 Joint BA+MA Program in Geneva

 Participating Smith students will spend the fall semester of their senior year in Geneva at the Graduate Institute.
-They will return to Smith for their final semester and for graduation, and then go back to Geneva for a fifth year of study to complete their master’s degree.
+They return to Smith for their final semester and for graduation, and then go back to Geneva for a fifth year of study to complete their master’s degree.

 Master’s Programs at the Graduate Institute